 Fr.
-Ian VanHeusen presents a gospel reflection and spiritual exercise on the Gospel reading for the 4th Sunday of Lent, John 3:14-21, when Jesus proclaims Himself the Light of the World.
+Ian VanHeusen presents a gospel reflection and spiritual exercise on the Gospel of John 3:14-21, when Jesus proclaims Himself the Light of the World.
 Throughout the Lenten season, Father encourages us to invest in prayer of self-examination, and he provides practical assistance in the method of the Ignatian Spiritual Exercises as a pathway toward greater spiritual freedom.

 We invite you to watch Father’s video, then prayerfully read the Gospel and reflection, and work your way through the Exercises.
 We pray that this might help you in your apostolate, your family, your classroom, or personally… to prepare for and more deeply experience Sunday’s Mass, and to better integrate the Sacrament and the readings into your daily life.

 1. Has your fasting and penance brought you joy?

 Are the rigors of your Lenten prayer and practices becoming a source of a deeper excitement for and engagement in life?
 This should be the case!

 2. Has examining you heart led to greater stillness and availability?

 Are you becoming less selfish and more attentive to the people around you – loved ones, family members, friends, strangers?

 Patience in others’ sins and faults should be growing in your heart as a result of your own intentional prayer life and penances.